elena/FLOSSD-guide.github.io/README.md

 ---

 Github repo for putting talk together?
 Sure!
 Irony. yah.
+Gotta dump my notes somewhere and noone in the history of ever ever will read this anyway :)